goldenuni/scraper-realitylink/README.md

 # Scraping of Real Estate Listings 🏠

-Welcome to the scraping and analysis project for real estate listings dataset from RealtyLink.org!
+Welcome to the scraping project for the real estate listings dataset from RealtyLink.org!

 ## Project Overview📖